LGBTIQ+

 2026

-The talk will be given in German spoken language.
+The workshop will be held in German spoken language.

 Currently for Pride Month: